kripken/xml.js/README.md

 ## Building xmllint from source

-Clone the project (including the submodulem with git `--recursive`) and build.
+Clone the project (including the submodules with git `--recursive`) and build.

 ### With Docker or Podman